Grants for Arts Organizations

 Continue the Process:

-The City of Santa Monica Arts Transportation Grant Program funds public transportation to and from arts and culture destinations throughout Los Angeles County.
+The City of Santa Monica Arts Transportation Grant Program funds transportation to and from arts and culture destinations throughout Los Angeles County.
 Any Santa Monica school or nonprofit organization wishing to visit a cultural destination in L.A.
 County may apply.
-Trips must take place between October and June.
+Trips must take place between October 2023 and June 2024.

+Overview: This is a reimbursement program; grant funds may be used only to reimburse the costs incurred by transporting Santa Monica residents and students to and from cultural destinations, such as performing arts venues and museums.
+Destinations must be accessible to people with disabilities.
 Support comes from the Metropolitan Transit Authority’s Proposition A Local Return funds.
 The MTA requires that program services be made available to all members of the public in an age-appropriate manner, not limited to a specific group.
-For example, a third-grade class trip to the Getty Museum must be reasonably prepared to accommodate any Santa Monica third-grader who requests a seat (if seats are available).
-All excursions approved in this program will be listed on the Cultural Affairs website with contact information so that a parent from another school, for example, may reserve a place for a child to participate in the funded activity.
+For example, a third-grade class trip to the Getty Museum must be reasonably prepared to accommodate any Santa Monica third-grader who requests a seat, if seats are available.
+All excursions approved in this program will be listed on the City website with contact information so that a parent from another school, for example, may reserve a place for a child to participate in the funded activity.

-Questions about this program should be directed to Nathan Birnbaum, nathan.birnbaum@santamonica.gov.
+Questions about this program should be directed to Allison Ostrovsky, allison.ostrovsky@santamonica.gov

 Program guidelines for the 2023-25 OSP are downloadable here.